Nanai people: Traditional lifestyle and culture

-Some Han Chinese are said to have founded clan subdivisions among the Nanai and the Nanai have absorbed Manchu and Jurchens.
-Nanai culture is influenced by Han Chinese and Manchu culture and the Nanai share a myth in common with southern Chinese.
+Some Han Chinese are said to have founded clan subdivisions among the Nanai, and the Nanai have absorbed Manchu and Jurchens.
+Nanai culture is influenced by Han Chinese and Manchu culture, and the Nanai share a myth in common with southern Chinese.

 The Nanais at first fought against the Nurhaci and the Manchus, led by their own Nanai Hurka chief Sosoku before surrendering to Hongtaiji in 1631.
-Mandatory shaving of the front of all male heads was imposed on Amur peoples conquered by the Qing like the Nanai people.
+Mandatory shaving of the front of all male heads was imposed on Amur peoples conquered by the Qing including the Nanai people.
 The Amur peoples already wore the queue on the back of their heads but did not shave the front until the Qing subjected them and ordered them to shave.
 The term "shaved-head people" was used to describe the Nanai by Ulch people.

 Economy

 As described by early visitors (e.g., Jesuit cartographers on the Ussuri River in 1709), the economy of the people living there (who would be classified as Nanai, or possible Udege people, today) was based on fishing.
-The people would live in villages along the banks of the Ussuri, and would spend their entire summers fishing, eating fresh fish in the summer (particularly appreciating the sturgeon), and drying more fish for eating in winter.
-Fish would be used as fodder for those few domestic animals they had (which made the flesh of a locally raised pig almost inedible by visitors with European tastes).
+The people lived in villages along the banks of the Ussuri, and spent their entire summers fishing, eating fresh fish in the summer (particularly appreciating the sturgeon), and drying more fish for eating in winter.
+Fish was used as fodder for those few domestic animals they had (which made the flesh of a locally raised pig almost inedible by visitors with European tastes).

 The traditional clothing was made out of fish skins.
-These skins were left to dry.
-Once dry, they were struck repeatedly with a mallet to leave them completely smooth.
-Finally they were sewn together.
+These skins were left to dry, struck repeatedly with a mallet to leave them completely smooth, and sewn together.
 The fish chosen to be used were those weighing more than 50 kilograms.